p4p-83/docs/docs/1 — archive/Contagion Early Modelling/! Contagion Real-Time Prediction.md

 # The Summary

 > [!summary] Pitch
-> In a nutshell, this project looks to investigate the possible of real-time, 'on-the-ground' contagious disease modelling.
+> In a nutshell, this project looks to investigate the possiblity of real-time, 'on-the-ground' contagious disease modelling.
 The goal of such a system is to alert individuals that they are latently infected before they become symptomatic and infectious to others.

 > [!question] Guiding Questions
 > - What if a tool could predict that you were infected by a virus in question before you could spread it, let alone return a positive test for it?